bcole808/wp-social-metrics-tracker/src/readme.txt

 = What about pageviews? =

 You can link with your Google Analytics account to import pageview data for posts.
 This requires a free Google API Developer Key.
+Note: some users have been having trouble getting Google Analytics set up correctly.
+This section of the plugin needs to be updated in the future to be more stable.

 = What about canonical URLs? =